Multiply your impact on design education x10!

 Meet Katelyn Le, a rising sophomore at Syracuse University, majoring in architecture.
 As a high school student in Boston, MA, Katelyn spent two summers as a SEED intern and one semester as a DESI intern.
 She is returning this summer as a SEED teaching assistant.

-When you invest in our SEED interns, you're also supporting intergenerational design and Greater Boston communities.
-Each summer we develop our SEED projects in partnership with our Design Grants alum and other local nonprofits.
-Interns gain design experience, and nonprofits receive valuable ideas and collateral.
+Investing in our SEED interns supports Greater Boston communities.
+We develop our SEED projects in partnership with local nonprofits.
+Interns gain experience, and nonprofits get ideas and collateral.

 As a 2023 SEED intern, Katelyn was part of the team that won the 10 World Trade Youth Design Competition.
 The competition tasked high school teams with creating an artist and nonprofit kiosk for the new building's first floor.
 WeTu, their winning design, aimed to increase the representation of Indigenous cultures of Massachusetts through a weaving structure.